Hello,

 Anyway, we were told that the drive would take about 5 hours.
 It took over 7 and it was such a horrible road!
 It was also further than we thought that it was, so when we thought we were almost there and saw a sign that it was another 120 km, we were bummed.

 Our hotel was good though, our rooms were right off the garden restaurant.
-Our tv was messed up (so was jorns and lise's) oh, by the way, I learned how their names were spelled.
-Our beds were pretty hard, or firm you could say.
-But that is to be expected.
+Our tv was messed up (so was jorns and lise's) oh, by the way

 We had a pretty nice time getting to know jorn and Lise better.
 It was fun and pretty nice.
 There was also an "authentic" Italian restaurant right across the street from our hotel.
 It was really good.
 I was so glad because Kevin got his appetite back and finished his meal and half of mine nearly every time we ate there!
 We ate there 3 times in our 2 days that we were there!
 They had real mozzarella cheese, and even had gorgonzola my favorite!
 Gee, it was good.